 - There is an ongoing threat of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities.
 See Safety and security.

-- Some flights between Malta and Dubai stop-over in Tripoli, Libya.
+- Some airlines fly from Malta to Libya.
 We advise against all travel to Libya.
+Some flights between Malta and Dubai stopover in Tunisia.
+Tunisia currently has a travel advice of ‘reconsider your need to travel’.
 Check flight itineraries before booking.
 See Local travel.

 - See Travel Smart for general advice for all travellers.